Requirements for Full-Time Admission

 Students admitted to part-time study may become candidates for full-time study upon approval from the Director of Academic Advising.
 Students must complete a change-of-status request and submit it to the Director of Academic Advising at least one month before the beginning of the term in which they wish to begin full-time studies.

-Admitted students who plan to attend Pitt-Greensburg but wish to postpone their initial registration for up to one year may request deferred admission.
-Requests for deferred admission should be in writing and directed to the Office of Admissions at email@example.com.
+Admitted students who still plan to attend Pitt-Greensburg but wish to postpone their initial registration for up to one year may request deferred admission.
+Requests for deferred admission should be in writing and directed to the Office of Admissions.
 Students who receive deferred admission but who do not register within a year of their initial acceptance at Pitt-Greensburg must reapply for admission.
-Students attending another educational institution during the deferral period must re-apply to the University.
+Students deferring admission may not attend another university before beginning study at Pitt Greensburg.

-High school students who have completed most of the requirements for graduation by the end of their junior year may apply for early admission.
-A decision on early admission requires: (1) the approval of the Director of Admissions, (2) the consent of the student’s parents/guardians, and (3) the approval of the school district superintendent that the student may forgo the senior year in high school and complete high school graduation requirements with college courses.
+High school students who have completed most of the requirements for graduation by the end of their junior year in high school may apply for early admission.
+A decision on early admission requires: (1) the approval of the Admissions Committee, (2) the consent of the student’s parents/guardians, and (3) the approval of the school district superintendent that the student may forgo the senior year in high school and complete high school graduation requirements with college courses.

 Visiting students are those who are working toward an undergraduate degree at another institution and wish to take undergraduate courses at the University of Pittsburgh at Greensburg.
 It is expected that the credits earned at Pitt-Greensburg will be transferred back to the home school to be used in satisfying the student’s degree requirements.
-Visiting student applicants must submit a transcript or schedule to show that they currently attend another school, full-time.
-Visiting students may register for any University of Pittsburgh at Greensburg course for which they have satisfied the prerequisites.
-Applicants must complete an Application for Admission and select Student Type as Visitor.
+Visiting student applicants must be in good academic standing at the home institution with a minimum 2.00 cumulative GPA on a 4.00 scale and must provide certification that the home school will accept the University of Pittsburgh courses in transfer.
+Visting students may register for any University of Pittsburgh at Greensburg course for which they have satisfied the prerequisites.
+Applicants must complete an Application for Admission and select Student Type as Visitor, provide a current copy of their undergraduate transcript.
 Admission is valid for one term.
 Students seeking enrollment for subsequent terms must reapply.

 Second Undergraduate Degree